What are extracurricular activities?

 - Student Ambassadors

-Involvement in each of these activities will help you develop the soft skills which are crucial to succeeding in the business world – beyond book knowledge.
-These are the skills that employers are looking for you to bring into the workplace.
+Involvement in any one of these activities will help you develop soft skills that are crucial to succeeding in the business world - beyond book knowledge.
+These are the essential skills that employers are looking for you to bring into the workplace and apply to real-life scenarios.

 Take for example the roles and skills that you can gain from being on a society committee.
 If you were to hold a Treasurer position, it would show that you are a logical thinker and have an acute attention to detail.
 If you were a coordinator, you would likely be able to manage time, stay organised and be creative.
 These are all things that employers look for in candidates, but go unrecognised when you only list your Computer Science degree on your CV.